lfost42/caseops/README.md

 ---

 ## 🚀 Impact
-By starting with structure, **ClarityOps** makes the troubleshooting process teachable.
+By starting with structure, **CaseOps** makes the troubleshooting process teachable.
 It’s a foundation for tools that promote clarity, validation, and confidence in every customer interaction.